Documentation

 Webhook Commands

-Post any of the following as an issue comment to trigger Modulo's fix pipeline.
+Post any of the following as an issue comment, or apply the matching opt-in label, to trigger the FixBugs fix pipeline.

 CommandTypeDescription